-The Mode Register is loaded via inputs A0-A11 (A12 should be driven LOW.)
-See Mode Register heading in the Register Definition section.
+The mode register is loaded via inputs A0-A11 (A12 should be driven LOW).
+See "Mode Register" on page 13.
 The LOAD MODE REGISTER command can only be issued when all banks are idle, and a subsequent executable command cannot be issued until ^tMRD is met.